matrix-org/matrix-spec-proposals/specification/11_event_signing.rst

 the ``hash`` object.
 For similar reasons a server shouldn't allow hash values that are too long.

-[[TODO(markjh): We might want to specify a maximum number of keys for the ``hash`` and we might want to specify the maximum output size of a hash]]
+..
+TODO

-[[TODO(markjh) We might want to allow the server to omit the output of well known hash functions like SHA-256 when none of the keys have been redacted]]
+  [[TODO(markjh): We might want to specify a maximum number of keys for the ``hash`` and we might want to specify the maximum output size of a hash]] [[TODO(markjh) We might want to allow the server to omit the output of well known hash functions like SHA-256 when none of the keys have been redacted]]